 Why non-pharmaceutical treatments?

-In 2013 we initiated, with the RACGP, the Handbook of Non-Drug Interventions (HANDI) that mirrors existing pharmacopoeias, including indications, contraindications and ‘dosing’, and aims to make ‘prescribing’ a non-drug therapy as easy and precise as writing a prescription.
-We are doing further research in three areas: (A) systematic reviews and/or trials of potential new non-drug treatments for HANDI; (B) Better uptake of the existing evidence-based treatments in HANDI; and (C) Development and evaluation of patient versions to enhance treatment fidelity and enable decision aids.
+Along with the RACGP, in 2013 we initiated the Handbook of Non-Drug Interventions (HANDI) that mimics existing pharmacopoeias, including indications, contraindications and ‘dosing’, and aims to make ‘prescribing’ a non-drug therapy as easy and precise as writing a prescription.

-The topics in HANDI have been developed by the HANDI Project team and is supported by appropriate evidence.
+The treatments in HANDI have been assessed by the HANDI Project team and are informed by evidence.